Brandon Prust

 Brandon Raymond James Prust (born March 16, 1984) is a Canadian former professional ice hockey winger.
-He was selected in the third round, 70th overall, by the Calgary Flames of the National Hockey League (NHL) in the 2004 NHL Entry Draft.
+He was selected in the third round, 70th overall, by the Calgary Flames of the National Hockey League (NHL) in the 2004 NHL entry draft.
 Prust also played for the Phoenix Coyotes, New York Rangers, Montreal Canadiens and Vancouver Canucks, most notably in the role as an enforcer.

-He currently serves as head coach of the London Nationals of the Greater Ontario Junior Hockey League (GOJHL).
+He served as head coach of the London Nationals of the Greater Ontario Junior Hockey League (GOJHL) until December 26, 2025 when he was terminated without explanation by Nationals owner Dean Pomerleau.

 Playing career

 Junior

 Prust played three seasons of major junior hockey with his hometown London Knights of the Ontario Hockey League (OHL).
 During his junior career, he won an OHL and Memorial Cup Championship.
 A native of Thorndale, Ontario, Prust was a walk-on during the Knights' open tryouts, having been bypassed in the OHL Priority Selection Draft.